anisbensaid/3d-tubes/README.md

 # 3d-tubes
-Generate 3d tube with their holder.
-The tubes can be filled with materials with a certain porosity.
+Generate 3d tube that can be filled with materials of different porosity.